Bring SCINEMA To Your Classroom or Livingroom

 SCINEMA is the largest international science film festival in the southern hemisphere, showcasing the best science feature, documentary, animated and experimental films from filmmakers around the world.

-You can see a selection of this year’s winning entries, completely free, for the next 12 months!
+You can see a selection of previous year’s winning entries, completely free!

 Films cover a range of STEM topics, each with dedicated teacher resources packed full of lesson inspiration, classroom activities and thought-provoking questions all linked to the Australian National Curriculum.